qooxdoo/qooxdoo/docs/development/compiler/migration.md

 can't do it as perfectly as you could do it by hand, but it can make a few simple changes to your code base that can make a big difference to readability.

+The compiler also includes support for using `super()` instead of `this.base(arguments)`, which is a more concise and clearer way of handling inheritance.

 Please [check out the documentation](../cli/commands.md#ES6Ify)